 Direct/Indirect Impact ASTM D2794

 Coatings are subjected to damaging impacts during the manufacture of articles and their use in service.
-In its use over many years, this test method for impact resistance has been found to be useful in predicting the performance of coatings for their ability to resist cracking and rapid deformation when impacted.
+In its use over many years, this test method for impact resistance is useful in predicting the performance of coatings for their ability to resist cracking and rapid deformation when impacted.
 The values stated in inch-pound units are to be regarded as standard.
-A 4 lb. weight is dropped a distance to strike an “indenter” that deforms the substrate, hence the applied coating.
+A 4 lb. weight has dropped a distance to strike an “indenter” that deforms the substrate, hence the applied coating.
 The indentation can be either intrusion or extrusion (direct or indirect) depending on what’s needed for a particular application or performance criteria.

 Salt Spray ASTM B117

 Salt Spray testing is an accelerated corrosion test that produces a corrosive attack on the coated samples to predict their suitability for use as a protective finish by introducing test subjects to atomized salt water (5% NaCl).
 The appearance of corrosion (oxides) is evaluated after a period of time.
-Test duration depends on the corrosion resistance of the coating; the more corrosion resistant the coating is, the longer the period in testing without showing signs of corrosion.
+Test duration depends on the corrosion resistance of the coating; the more corrosion-resistant the coating is, the longer the period of testing without showing signs of corrosion.

 Humidity Resistance ASTM D2247-Standard Practice for Testing Water Resistance of Coatings

-Tests at 100% relative humidity and 100 degrees F. (38 Degree C.) are used for specification acceptance, quality control, and research and development for coatings and substrate pre-treatment.
+Tests at 100% relative humidity and 100 degrees F. (38 degrees C.) are used for specification acceptance, quality control, and research and development for coatings and substrate pre-treatment.
 Some tests are used for a pass or fail determination at an arbitrary time.
-A coating system is considered to pass if there is no evidence of water-related failure after a required period of time.
+A coating system is considered to pass if there is no evidence of water-related failure after a required period.